Tbrennan6/IcelandicNow/docs/04_basic-conversation/07_how_are_you.md

 Conversation 3:\
 Person 1: Hvernig hefurðu það? - (How are you doing?)\
 Person 2: Ég hef það ágætt, takk. - (I am doing well, thanks.)

+## Now I Know:
+- how to ask somebody how they are doing
+- how to tell somebody how I am doing